ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 impl From<f32> for Number {
     fn from(value: f32) -> Self {
         Self {
-            // We must convert the f32 to an i32 by truncating it.
+            // We must convert the f32 to an i32 by rounding it.
             value: value.round() as i32,
         }
     }